cloudsimplus/cloudsimplus/docs/FAQ.rst

 4. How can I learn more about CloudSim Plus ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can start by the examples available in the cloudsim-plus-examples
+You can start by the examples available in the `cloudsimplus-examples <https://github.com/cloudsimplus/cloudsimplus-examples>`__
-module that is available when you download the source codes.
+project that is available when you download the source codes.
 They start
 with simple scenarios and progress to more complex ones.
 After that, you
 will have a good idea on how you can put components together to build
 your own scenarios.